PrimaMateria/blog/primamateria-blog/content/hive/index.md

 {{ nerdy(text="

-If they would not be private, Haumea would try to load them into the nixos module set, so the result would look like this:
+If they were not private, Haumea would attempt to load them into the NixOS module set, resulting in the following:

 ```nix
 { config = {}; option = {}; cowsay = {}; hello = {}; }
 ```

-The build would fail with message that NixOS module contains unsupported attributes because the top level can contain only `options`, `imports` and `config`.
+The build would fail with a message stating that the NixOS module contains unsupported attributes because the top level can only contain `options`, `imports`, and `config`.

 ") }}

-At last update the work and home nixos configurations utilizing new system modules.
-Each system configure to provice custom values for to the parrot options.
+Update the work and home NixOS configurations using the new system modules.
+Configure each system to provide custom values for the parrot options.

 ```nix
 { inputs, cell }: